 Requirements for this application type

-Please use the templates for attachments where specified.
-There is no technical validation of the content of the attachments, so please make sure that you use the correct templates and upload the correct files for the selected type of attachment.
+- As the applicant, you are responsible for ensuring that you use the correct templates and upload the correct files for the selected type of attachment.

 The templates for attachments can be found at the end of the call for proposals.

-- Declaration regarding rights, using the designated template.
+- Rights statement using the designated template.
 This must be uploaded as the attachment type ‘Other’.

-- Project approval from the university or university college, using the designated template or the educational institution’s own template.
+- Project approval from the educational institution using the designated template.
 This must be uploaded as the attachment type ‘Other’.

-- Additional information for commercialisation projects, using the designated template.
+- Additional information about the project using the designated template.
 This must be uploaded as the attachment type ‘Other’.

-- A one-page presentation, using the designated template.
+- A one-page project summary using the designated template.
 This must be uploaded as the attachment type ‘Other’.

 - Letters of intent from potential customers, industry partners or other project partners.